-When asked to come up with a list of 100 Lone Star–inspired books to coincide with this year’s Texas Book Festival, I turned to librarians, avid readers, teachers, fellow writers, filmmakers, and multigenerational Texans, and inquired about their favorite books for readers of all ages.
+When asked to come up with a list of 100 Lone Star–inspired books, I turned to librarians, avid readers, teachers, fellow writers, filmmakers, and multigenerational Texans, and inquired about their favorite books for readers of all ages.
 Quickly the list began to take shape as I delved into the deep reservoir of literature that defines and contributes to the complicated layers of richness and identity of our vast state.
 (Hat tip to The Washington Post’s Books for the Ages, published over the summer, for the inspiration.)

 For almost 20 years, I have worked as a book critic, reviewing fiction and nonfiction for several publications, including The New York Times Book Review and The San Francisco Chronicle, among many others.
 Through this experience, I’ve learned about the inestimable relationship between reader and author, and how a critic offers a continuum—or a bridge—between the two.
 For me, this exercise has been an opportunity to expand the conversation on the joys and rewards of reading.